 Rock Brother’s Brewing is one of the lesser-known options in Ybor City, but we really liked the atmosphere and the drinks.
 The music-themed brewery regularly hosts concerts, beer festivals and more.

 If beer isn’t your thing, Cigar City Cider and Mead is the place for you!
 With a ton of house-made and guest ciders, meads, (and a few beers), there’s something for every taste.
-Currently they don’t serve food and are to-go only.

 Just a few blocks outside the main part of Ybor City is Coppertail Brewing.
 Although we didn’t make it over there on this trip, it is a very popular Tampa brewery.
 And their food has rave reviews!